berkpereira/gridworld-numpy/dynamic_programming_3d.md

 ## ```accessible_states(current_state, MDP)```

+**NOTE**: As of 23/01/2023, not adapted to 3D.

-Returns m x n matrix, where m is the number of accessible states and n is the dimension of the MDP grid world.
+Returns an m x n matrix, where m is the number of accessible states and n is the dimension of the MDP grid world.

 ## ```greedy_policy_array(value_function, MDP)```

+**NOTE**: As of 23/01/2023, not adapted to 3D.

 Returns an array with the size equal to the MDP's grid world environment, where entries give the greedy policy with respect to the input value function.
 That is, each scalar entry corresponds to an action which the agent should take aiming to end up at the state accessible to it with the highest value.